build-on-aws/content/posts/fourier-iot/index.md

 ---
 title: "Using Java, Amazon Corretto, Ukulele and Fast Fourier Transform to detect musical notes and command IoT devices"
-description: This step-by-step tutorial will show you how to use Fast Fourier Transform to detect musical notes and command IoT devices.
+description: "This step-by-step tutorial will show you how to use Fast Fourier Transform to detect musical notes and command IoT devices."
 tags:
   - cloud
   - iot
   - java
 authorGithubAlias: vsenger
 authorName: Vinicius Senger
 date: 2023-08-21
 ---